Pjata/obsidian/1on1s/Usukh/1on1 with Usukh.md

 ## 2023-04-12
 - worked on Canvas Java Client
 - Presentation: Question and pauses, skeleton is good. reiterate on the flow

+i have a question, what hungarian children want to be? let it float in